- Instructional (Faculty)

 - Prior community college teaching experience preferred.

-Open until filled - review of applications will begin 5/7/20.
+Open until filled - applications will be reviewed upon receipt.

 A full-time instructor is a position with primary efforts focused on teaching and learning, academic excellence, and student success.
 Responsible for program effectiveness, including outcomes, organization, administration, continuous review, planning, and development.
 The Pharmacy Technology Instructor has a role in leading the program, including administration and budget development.
 The Pharmacy Technology Instructor will be responsible for obtaining initial accreditation from the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council on Pharmacy Education (ACPE).